 Social Interaction: Unlike other escapist activities, like computer games, social media, or even reading, gaming requires you to interact with others face-to-face.
 It gives even the most shy person to get this experience in a safe environment, among people much like themselves.

 I was speaking with a middle school student who told me she wanted a job where she didn’t have to work with people.
 I told her she wouldn’t find it.
-Even the most introverted professions, scientists and analysts and programs, need to have the social skills necessary to deal with others on a regular basis.
+Even the most introverted professions, scientists and analysts and programmers, need to have the social skills necessary to deal with others on a regular basis.

 Teamwork: For those who don’t know, RPGs require a group of characters with varying skills and abilities to come together to solve puzzles, navigate mazes, and yes, slay dragons.
 None of them has all the attributes necessary to do this alone.
 They need to learn to work together if they are going to succeed.

 Show me a job posting or job description that doesn’t require someone to be a good team player or work well in integrated teams.
 Teamwork may be a cliché, but it’s also a necessity in almost any workplace.

 Negotiation: The other gamers may be kindred spirits, but that doesn’t mean everyone always agrees.
 There are squabbles about what corridor to take, whether to sneak past the sleeping giant or attack him and risk an untimely death, how to divvy up the dragon’s horde.
 Gamers have to be able to work out these differences, and learn the important lesson that to get a little, you sometimes have to give a little.

 Work often feels like one big negotiation, a constant navigation of different priorities, opinions and courses of actions.
 Compromise is not the exception, but the norm.